Time for a super exciting lesson on how to organize your dishwasher!

 Once you figure out how to best load your dishwasher, develop a habit of putting things in the same place.

-This way, you won’t spend too much time on this task each day.
+This way, you won’t spend too much time on this task, trying to fogger out how best to lead the machine..

 I almost always load big dishes in the back and smaller ones in the front.